notsrujangupta/Start_Hack_SBB_Project_Parkalot/README.md

 We also are aware that SBB already has a functioning app with a parking feature in it.
 Therefore, rather than designing a UI for them, which they already seem to have done a good job at, we want to provide them with an as accurate as possible forecasting model which can directly be integrated into their app.

 We analysed the data given to us, performing as many statistical and validation tests on them as possible in order to fully realise the data's potential.
 This led us to using parking sales, weather data and parking lot occupancy data to create models that account for multiple variables.
-We then tested several forecasting models like...Results being....This model showed to be the most promising however the data we had was limiting.
-As SBB acquires more data with time, a more complex model can be  designed in the future that creates much more accurate forecasts.
+We then tested several forecasting models like VAR, LSTMs, and even much more complex solutions like a Multivariate AutoEncoder.
+Out of the models we tested, VAR ended up being nigh useless because the data was indeed time dependent, Multivariate AutoEncoder was far too complex and ended up overfitting the training data, but the relatively simple 50 unit LSTM worked relatively well.
+This model showed to be the most promising however the data we had was limiting.
+As SBB acquires more data with time, a more sophisticated model can be  designed in the future that creates much more accurate forecasts.

 Furthermore, with the geospatial technical expertise in our team, we were also able to tackle the side challenge of identifying ideal locations for SBB to install their hardware at.
 Using K Means on passenger traffic data and the weather data, we were able to spatially identify 50 locations out of all the parking lots where SBB can install their hardware in order to gain data that will help accurately represent the parking conditions for the whole of Switzerland.